First time tourist in London photographing Tower Bridge

 📱 Using your smartphone: If you want to use your phone data while visiting, the easiest and cheapest solution is to purchase an e-sim for your trip.

 🚘 Car rentals: If you only visit London, then you should not bother renting a car.
 It will be expensive and more trouble than it is worth.
 If you’re headed beyond London, Americans can rent a car in the UK with a valid US driver’s license from any state.
-I recommend Discover Cars to find the best pricing on UK rental cars.
-Driving in the UK is not for the faint of heart, so check out my guide to driving in the UK before you set out!
+Driving in the UK is not for the faint of heart, and I recommend checking out my guide to driving in the UK before you set out!

 🚊 Train booking: All major UK cities, and many other destinations in between, can be reached by train.
 Check train routes, ticket prices, and get your tickets directly through Trainline.